 Unlike in the MCU architecture, the SFU does not need to decode and re-encode received streams, but simply acts as a forwarder of streams between call participants.
 The device endpoints need to be more intelligent and have more computing power than in the MCU architecture.

 The main advantage of the SFU architecture is the ability to work with asymmetric bandwidth, or higher downlink bandwidth than uplink bandwidth.
-Because of this, it it suitable for asymmetric digital subscriber line (ADSL) networks.
+Because of this, it it suitable for asymmetric uplink/downlink networks, e.g., ADSL, Mobile, and Cable.
 A secondary advantage is the scalability of the architecture, as adding more streams is fairly easy and not very challenging for the SFU.
 Thirdly, because every participant may send multiple versions of the same media stream and the SFU forwards a single one of them, it is easy to provide support for various screen layouts.

 Figure 3: The SFU architecture.
 Every participant sends his or her own stream and receives media streams from all other participants.
 The SFU is only responsible for forwarding media streams between participants.
 If a participant sends multiple media streams, the SFU selects one of them to be forwarded to other participants.